Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: A Motivation Study

 \subsection{Summary}

-Our motivation study highlights two key insights that motivate the design of \framework{}: \begin{itemize} \item The performance of sensing models degrades significantly as the degree of context shift between training and deployment increases, and this degradation correlates closely with the MMD-based shift metric. \item While incorporating context can be beneficial, a fixed integration strategy may harm performance in certain scenarios.
-The optimal balance between sensor and context information depends on the specific degree of \emph{context shift}, highlighting the need for a dynamic, adaptive integration mechanism. \end{itemize}
+Our motivation study highlights two key insights that drive the design of \framework{}: \begin{itemize} \item The performance of sensing models degrades significantly as the degree of context shift increases.
+Although incorporating context can be beneficial, naive integration strategies such as simple additive fusion remain unreliable under unseen contexts. \item Raw text embeddings of context descriptions exhibit a severe topological mismatch with sensor embeddings: physically similar contexts may appear far apart in semantic space, while physically distinct contexts may be spuriously clustered together. \end{itemize}

+Therefore, robust model customization requires effective sensor--context alignment as the foundation.
+Context descriptions and sensor signals must first be mapped into a unified and compact representation space that preserves physically meaningful neighborhood structures.
+Once this aligned latent space is established, we can develop adaptive context integration approaches that leverage the appropriate context prior more reliably at inference time.